 “And then you have to learn how to get back on track when I fall off my daily writing habit.
 You're going to put something out there that you think everyone's gonna love, then no one really gives it any attention, right?
 [We teach] the highs and lows of emotion that most people have to deal with on their own.
 Those are what causes them to quit.
 Instead, when you do that all with a community, you have them with you the whole time.”

 Create distinctions to hone in on your core audience

 In determining who their main audience was and what types of people they wanted to recruit for Ship 30 cohorts, Dickie and Cole started by operating off assumptions.
 Those assumptions only helped lead them to important conclusions and rather, a very key distinction.

 “Our biggest realization was that Ship 30 is in the business of inventing net new writers.
-If you've been writing for ten years and you want to know how to incrementally improve as a writer, Ship 30 is probably not the best thing for you,” shares Cole.
-“Ship 30 is specifically designed for the person who goes ‘I've been thinking about writing online for a long time, but I've never taken the first step.’
+If you've been doing other writing courses for ten years and you want to know how to incrementally improve as a writer, Ship 30 is probably not the best thing for you,” shares Cole.
+“Ship 30 is specifically designed for the person who goes ‘I've been thinking about writing online for a long time, but I've never taken the first step.'
 That distinction is everything.”

-In their mastermind group, Cole and Dickie acknowledge that a lot of folks who want to launch courses find themselves in the middle of this distinction.
+In their mastermind group, Cole and Dickie acknowledge that a lot of folks who want to launch online writing courses will find themselves in the middle of this distinction.
 Cole shares, “Your job is to get more and more specific to the point where it's like, is it for people who start or people who accelerate?
 You know, and that difference in itself is two different horses.”